Skip to content

 Four actions, in order:

 Start with the toil audit, the only prerequisite you can measure without instrumentation already in place.
 Measure first.
 Then automate.
+Each rung you skip is a gap in your audit trail and a risk your board will eventually ask about.

 References